-Medford Housing Authority Executive Director Robert Covelle outlined a 21-point action plan in response to a federal audit report during the housing authority's board of commissioners meeting Wednesday.
+Medford Housing Authority Executive Director Robert Covelle outlined a 21-point action plan in response to a during the housing authority's board of commissioners meeting Wednesday.
 Despite issues raised in the audit, Covelle said the authority was in good shape financially -- including a $6 million surplus -- and the issues would not impact residents.

 "We’re a high performer," Covelle said.
 "Our properties look great, and our vacancies are minimal."